spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/advanced-topics/migrate-vm-kubevirt.md

   :::

 - A VMware vSphere user account with the necessary permissions to manage the VMs you want to migrate.
-  - Migration can optionally accelerated by providing credentials for the ESXi hosts where the VMs reside.
+  - Migration can be optionally accelerated by providing credentials for the ESXi hosts where the VMs reside.
 - One or more VMs hosted in VMware vSphere.
 Only VMs whose operating systems are included under [`virt-v2v` supported guest systems](https://libguestfs.org/virt-v2v-support.1.html) can be migrated.
   - The VMs must be powered off before migration.
   - Ensure that VMs operating Windows are shut down at the virtualized OS level.
   - If you are migrating more than one VM in the same plan, they must all share the same network.
 - The Palette CLI installed and setup.
-Refer to the [Installation](../../automation/palette-cli/install-palette-cli.md) guide for further details.
+Refer to the [Installation](../../../automation/palette-cli/install-palette-cli.md) guide for further details.
   - The Palette CLI must have access to both the VMO cluster and the machines to be migrated.
 - The kubectl command-line tool should also be installed.
 Refer to the [kubectl installation](https://kubernetes.io/docs/tasks/tools/install-kubectl/) guide to learn more.